EvanHahn/evanhahn-dot-com/projects/index.md

 -----------------------------

 * [backbone-getnset](https://github.com/EvanHahn/backbone-getnset) adds custom getters and setters to Backbone.js models
+* [Blooming Onion](https://evanhahn.github.io/blooming-onion/) is a little code doodle that makes a bunch of colorful pixels
 * [BrowserIs](https://github.com/EvanHahn/BrowserIs) asks questions about Node.js requests useragents.
 Made for Express
 * [Canvas to favicon](https://github.com/EvanHahn/canvas-to-favicon) sends a 16x16 &lt;canvas&gt; to the favicon
 * [Circles 1K](/circles-1k) is 639 bytes of trippy and was an entry to [JS1k](http://js1k.com)
 * [connect-appcache](https://github.com/EvanHahn/connect-appcache) adds Appcache middleware to Connect/Express
 * [cyborg.txt](https://github.com/EvanHahn/cyborg.txt) is a collection of robots.txt utilities for Node
+* [Dragon Scales](http://js1k.com/2014-dragons/demo/1850) was my entry for JS1k 2014
-* ["Droplets"](/tape/droplets/) is a little webpage for drawing waterfall-like drawings
+* ["Droplets"](/tape/droplets/) is a little doodle for drawing waterfall-like drawings
 * [dw_red.vim](/vim_dw_red)
 * [Flood](/tape/flood/) is a game I didn't invent but did implement.
 A friend didn't like the version she was playing, so I made one that she liked
 * [Fudo](/tape/fudo) is an adorable friend that was made from scratch in 36 hours at a hackathon.
 Art by [Lulu Tang](http://www.luluspice.com/).
 Sound and code help from [David Jackson](http://www.linkedin.com/pub/david-jackson/64/1aa/5b3/)